Special Weather Statement issued for Wayne by NWS - News Break

 Special Weather Statement issued for Wayne by NWS

-Effective: 2021-07-08 15:36:00 EDT Expires: 2021-07-08 17:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Wayne A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WAYNE COUNTY At 434 PM EDT, a strong thunderstorm was located over Grosse Pointe, moving east at 25 mph.
-Winds in excess of 30 mph and pea size hail are possible with this storm.
-Locations impacted by this storm include Northeast Detroit, Harper Woods, Grosse Pointe Shores, Hamtramck, Grosse Pointe Woods, Grosse Pointe Park, Grosse Pointe Farms and Highland Park.
-If outdoors, consider seeking shelter inside a building.
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 17:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Wayne A STRONG THUNDERSTORM WILL PRODUCE VERY HEAVY RAINFALL ACROSS WESTERN WAYNE AND CENTRAL MONROE COUNTIES At 428 PM EDT, strong thunderstorms were moving across the area producing very heavy rainfall.
+Locations impacted include Rochester, Greece, Irondequoit, Chili, East Rochester, Webster, Fairport, Brighton, Gates-North Gates, Henrietta, Penfield, Spencerport, Scottsville, Charlotte, Pittsford, Union Hill, Strong Memorial Hospital, North Chili, Martin and Rochester International Airport.
+This includes the following highways Interstate 390 near exit 12.
+Interstate 90 near exit 46.
 Torrential rainfall is also occurring with this storm, and may cause localized flooding.
 Do not drive your vehicle through flooded roadways.alerts.weather.gov

 Comments / 0